 Keep Devices Secure

 Physical security of your devices is just as important as digital security.
 Always keep your phones, laptops, and tablets with you, and use device encryption and strong locks for your data security.
 In case your device is lost or stolen, features like remote wipe can help prevent sensitive information from falling into the wrong hands.
-Additionally, keeping your software and apps up to date ensures that known vulnerabilities are patched, reducing the chances of cyberattacks.
+Additionally, keeping your software and apps up to date helps patch known vulnerabilities, reducing the risk of cyberattacks.

 Stay Vigilant and Practice Safe Online Habits